kinnala/scikit-fem/docs/listofexamples.rst

    The solution of Example 39.

-See the `source code of Example 39 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex39.py>`_ for more information.
+See the source code of :exlink:`39` for more information.

 Electromagnetism